workfloworchestrator/orchestrator-core/docs/architecture/orchestration/orchestrator-ui.md

 - add menu items to the navigation
 - add summary cards to the dashboard page

-An example of a custom orchestrator-ui is shown below, which shows a custom summary card and additional menu items compared to the standard orchestrator-ui
+An example of a custom orchestrator-ui is shown below, which shows a custom summary card and additional menu items compared to the standard orchestrator-ui.

-## Using components from the npm ui library
+## Using components from the npm UI library
-The second solution will probably require more work, but could be interesting to extend an existing application with orchestrator components
+The second solution will probably require more work, but could be interesting to extend an existing application with orchestrator components.

 Both customization solutions rely on the npm package of the components libray published in [npm](https://www.npmjs.com/package/@orchestrator-ui/orchestrator-ui-components).
 This package contains the pages and components that are meant to be used in an app that serves the frontend to a workflow orchestrator backend.